De-Alchmst/bast/doc.md

 ## Abstract

-BAST is an experimental language that I made in order to learn some basics of compiler development in OCaml and to experiment with novel syntax ideas.
+BAST is an experimental programming language that I made in order to learn some basics of compiler development in OCaml and to experiment with novel syntax ideas.
 The main goals with the syntax design is to keep it clean and aesthetically pleasing.